cdeccio/byu-cs460-f2023/lab-full-stack-network/README.md

 At five seconds, a single ICMP packet is sent from host `a` to the broadcast IP address for the subnet, i.e., 10.0.0.255.
-You should see output that it is received by all other hosts on the subnet/LAN, and you should _not_ see output that it has been treated as a packet to be ignored or forwarded (i.e., "ICMP packet not for me.").
+You should see output that it is received by all other hosts on the subnet/LAN, and you should _not_ see the text output "ICMP packet not for me.", which means that it has been treated as a packet to be ignored or forwarded.

 To test the functionality of your forwarding table more generally, you can run the following: